scholarsmate/omega-omg-vscode/README.md

 ## Known Issues

-- **Rule reference completion**: Currently only discovers rules defined in the same file.
-Cross-file rule references are not yet supported.
 - **Import file validation**: The extension does not validate that imported files exist or contain valid content.
 - **Syntax error detection**: Real-time syntax error detection and reporting is not implemented.
 - **Symbol navigation**: Go-to-definition and find-all-references for rules are not yet available.